 kill [OPTION] PID

 As we see option part is optional by provides useful operations if needed.

-Now we provide PID of watch process to kill it.
+Now we provide the PID of watch process to kill it.

 $ kill 16563

-After we list watch process we can’t see watch ls process.
+After we list the watch process we can’t see watch ls process.

-Operating system process terminology provides signals which is send to process like a command.
-Signals can be kill, pause, interrupt etc. kill command by default sends TERM signal to the process.
-There is alternative signals.
-We can list these signals provided by operating system like below.
+Operating system process terminology provides signals which are sent to process like a command.
+Signals can be killed, pause, interrupt, etc. kill command by default sends a TERM signal to the process.
+There are alternative signals.
+We can list these signals provided by the operating system like below.

 $ kill -l

 We have sent TERM signal by default with kill command but there is no response or action about the killing process.
 We can make things more brutal by sending SIGKILL or simply KILL.

 $ kill -KILL 17910